 Often the favourite: Frigate Rock for its super flat water.
 There is also flat water at the lagoon near the town of Clifton (both on Union Island).
 There will be turtles and rays zooming beneath your board at the Tobago Cays.
 This marine park is jaw-droppingly gorgeous.
 If you want, there is some lobster straight off the BBQ to be had here, served with local flair and sides.
 Nearby, Captain Jack Sparrow was marooned on Petit Tabac.
-We might strand you on another tiny island in the sea, Morpion, but ply you with fancy drinks at Petit Saint Vincent private island resort later.
+We might strand you on another tiny island in the sea, Morpion, but ply you with fancy drinks at the bar of Petit Saint Vincent private island resort later.
 The island of Mayreau has 2 kite spots with narrow beaches but lots of space on the water.
 One is the beautiful Salt Whistle Bay, which one must experience to feel its magic.
 On longer trips we visit the long lagoon of Canouan Island.
 For up to overhead waves we must get lucky with the right swell at Palm Island, though we seek small breaks around several spots on Union.
 On the way up and back, Carriacou offers 3 stunning sandy beach kite spots.

 All levels are welcome.
 For shared trips we recommend being of intermediate level at a minimum.
 This will ensure you have the most fun.